geeeeeeeeek/WeChatLuckyMoney/README_EN.md

 ## Implementation

-[The document at dev branch](https://github.com/geeeeeeeeek/WeChatLuckyMoney/blob/dev/README.md) covers every single detail of the implementation.
+[The document on dev branch](https://github.com/geeeeeeeeek/WeChatLuckyMoney/blob/dev/README.md) covers every single detail of the implementation.
 However, it's in Chinese and I'm not gonna do the translation.

 ## License